In the Amazon region where pair was killed, neglect and allegations of harsh justice

 Amarildo da Costa de Oliveira was not the only person to confess to the murders.
 Another fisherman, Jeferson da Silva Lima, did too, and is also in prison awaiting trial.

 Amarildo claims that military police suffocated him with a plastic bag to get his confession.
-Documents from a medical exam at the time show the two brothers had minor injuries after being arrested by Amazonas state police.
-The agency did not reply to questions about whether the claim was investigated.
+Documents from a medical exam at the time show the two brothers had minor injuries after they were arrested by Amazonas state police.
+The department did not reply to questions.

 A Colombian businessman, Rubens Villar Coelho, stands accused of masterminding the crime, and is also in custody.
-As the owner of a floating fish warehouse outpost, he financed fishermen who ventured onto Indigenous land on trips that could last weeks.
-He denies any involvement with the murders.
+He financed fishermen who ventured onto Indigenous land on trips that could last weeks.

-Some see the crime as a reflection of how much Brazil's Indigenous agency, Funai, was dismantled under far-right former President Jair Bolsonaro, who long opposed the very concept of Indigenous land rights.
-He wanted to open up the territories for economic activities such as mining and commercial agriculture.
+Some people say the crime also exposed how much Brazil’s Indigenous agency, Funai, was dismantled under far-right former President Jair Bolsonaro, who long opposed the very concept of Indigenous land rights.

 Experiencing that pressure firsthand in his job at Funai, Pereira requested a leave of absence and was working as an advisor for Univaja, an organization that brings together six Indigenous peoples living in the Javari Valley Indigenous Territory, when he was murdered.
-It is an area roughly the size of Portugal and home to the world’s largest population of isolated Indigenous groups, at least 16.
+It is an area roughly the size of Portugal and home to the world’s largest population of isolated Indigenous groups.

 Pereira’s intention for communities to raise their standard of living through legal activities remains a distant reality now.